opensearch-project/documentation-website/_dashboards/sm-dashboards.md

 ## Creating a repository

-Before you create a snapshot management policy, set up a repository for snapshots.
+Before you create an SM policy, set up a repository for snapshots.

 1. From the OpenSearch Dashboards main menu, select **Management** > **Snapshot Management**.
 1. In the left panel, under **Snapshot Management**, select **Repositories**.